Export & publish your work

 1. Develop a publishing strategy

 Ask yourself: What story are you trying to tell?
 Who/where is the audience?
 What component pieces are crucial to building the narrative?
-Your ideal package of assets may be very different if you're hoping to share progress on a project with a principal investigator, take a snapshot of a single variable distribution for a colleague, publish results in a journal, or build a custom dashboard to highlight multiple trends.
+Your ideal package of assets may be very different if you're hoping to share progress on a workflow with a principal investigator, take a snapshot of a single variable distribution for a colleague, publish results in a journal, or build a custom dashboard to highlight multiple trends.

 You may use a combination of tables, unstructured files, code snippets, graphs, and descriptive text to be published, so sketching out these component pieces in increasing detail will help define your end product.